 Illustrative Value to Allscripts' Stockholders Analysis.
-Goldman Sachs performed an illustrative analysis of the value per share to holders of Allscripts common stock as a result of the Transactions, which is intended to provide illustrative indications of the potential present value per share of Allscripts common stock as a result of the consummation of the Transactions.
+Goldman Sachs performed an illustrative analysis of the value per share to holders of Allscripts common stock as a result of the Transactions.
 For this analysis, Goldman Sachs used the financial information for Allscripts and MHS prepared by Allscripts and Misys management, respectively.
 Using this information, Goldman Sachs calculated the total value per share to holders of Allscripts common stock, the implied aggregate equity value to holders of Allscripts common stock including the \$330 million special cash dividend and the ratio of the implied aggregate equity value including the \$330 million special cash dividend to last twelve months EBITDA, by calculating the aggregate equity value, as a result of the Transactions, as the product of an illustrative range of price to forward earnings per share multiples of 10.0x to 16.0x earnings per share of stock estimates for the fiscal year 2009 and the expected net income for fiscal year 2009.
 The following table presents the results of this analysis: